 Project Status

 Liberty I is anticipated to begin construction in 2027 and be operational in 2028.
-Indiana Michigan Power (I&M) has signed an agreement with Jupiter Power to purchase the Liberty I Storage Project upon its completion, pending review and approval of the agreement by the Indiana Utility Regulatory Commission (IURC).
+Indiana Michigan Power (I&M) has signed an agreement with Jupiter Power to purchase the Liberty I Storage Project upon its completion, pending local permitting and approval by the Indiana Utility Regulatory Commission (IURC).

 Liberty Energy Storage and community outreach